 6. Hygiene and First Aid Gear

-Keeping up on hygiene is not only about making sure everyone smells ok, but it is also about health.
+Keeping up on hygiene is not only about making sure everyone smells okay, but it is also about health.
 Those that can continue to keep up on basic hygiene needs will have fewer health problems down the road.

 Basic Hygiene Items

 One of the most basic hygiene items to have is soap and water.
-Making sure that everyone’s hair, body and hands regularly get cleaned helps decrease germ related illnesses from impacting an individual’s health.
+Making sure that everyone’s hair, body, and hands regularly get cleaned helps decrease germ-related illnesses from impacting an individual’s health.
 Washing hands can reduce diarrhea-related illnesses by 30 percent and respiratory infections by 20 percent.

 Things that Should be in a First Aid Kit

-While grabbing a pre-assembled first aid kit from the store will provide basic needs for scrapes and scratches, it may not have essentials for emergencies.
+While grabbing a preassembled first aid kit from the store will provide basic needs for scrapes and scratches, it may not have essentials for emergencies.
 Having essentials to keep wounds cleaned and dressed and pain at a manageable level will make long-term survival a possibility for someone that needs immediate medical attention.
 It can also prevent a small injury from becoming a health issue.

 Mayo Clinic provides a list of first aid items everyone should have.
-Some of the items on this list that most may not have thought of are superglue, duct tape, disposable gloves, insect repellant and aloe vera gel.
+Some of the items on this list that most may not have thought of are superglue, duct tape, disposable gloves, insect repellent, and aloe vera gel.

 7. Needs for Protection and Survival

 Items that provide protection and increase survival in a long-term emergency also differ from one situation to the next.
-Having items that can serve a verity of purposes will increase preparation without needing something for every possible scenario.
+Having items that can serve a variety of purposes will increase preparation without needing something for every possible scenario.